AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 ## Storefront technology

-To offer a truly powerful and complete commerce experience, Adobe offers a [new storefront](https://experienceleague.adobe.com/developer/commerce/dropins/) that not only includes the same benefits and capabilities delivered by [Edge Delivery Services](https://aem.live) with document-based authoring, a performance-first architecture, and out-of-the-box native experimentation; but also leverages the scale and performance of Adobe Commerce SaaS products and the flexibility and convenience of drop-in components that deliver commerce capabilities required to transact online.
+Adobe offers [storefront](https://experienceleague.adobe.com/developer/commerce/storefront/) technology that not only includes the same benefits and capabilities delivered by [Edge Delivery Services](https://aem.live) with document-based authoring, a performance-first architecture, and out-of-the-box native experimentation; but also leverages the scale and performance of Adobe Commerce SaaS products and the flexibility and convenience of drop-in components that deliver commerce capabilities required to transact online.